spatialos/gdk-for-unity/docs/content/glossary.md

 The SpatialOS world, also known as “the world” and “the game world”.
 The world is a central concept in SpatialOS.
 It’s the canonical source of truth about your game.
 All the world’s data is stored within SpatialOS [entities](#spatialos-entity); specifically, within their [components](#spatialos-component).
 SpatialOS manages the world, keeping track of all the SpatialOS entities and what state they’re in.
 Changes to the world are made by [workers](#worker).
-Each worker has a view onto the world (the part of the world that they’re [interested in (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#interest)), and SpatialOS sends them updates when anything changes in that view.
+Each worker has a view onto the world (the part of the world that they’re [interested in](https://docs.improbable.io/reference/latest/shared/glossary#interest)), and SpatialOS sends them updates when anything changes in that view.
 It’s important to recognize this fundamental separation between the SpatialOS world and the view (or representation) of that world that a worker [checks out](#checking-out) locally.
 This is why workers must send updates to SpatialOS when they want to change the world: they don’t control the canonical state of the world, they must use SpatialOS APIs to change it.

 ### Write access